SaltyGoo/saltygoo.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Drink the blood of your enemies</b></summary>
-- Your spells cannot be resisted by creatures that have killed or wounded one of your companions.
+- Every time somebody wrongs you, you can note the wrong in your Psyche.
+You know instinctively when you are getting closer to these people.
-- When you do to others what they have done to you, you gain 1 Spell Die (until you rest).
+- Every time you get revenge from one of the wrongs in your Psyche, you gain 1 Spell Die (until you rest).
 - Roll 1D4, you gain the following spell: 1.
 [Karmic Retribution](/2020/11/13/karmic-retribution/), 2.
 [Petition](/2020/11/12/petition/), 3.
 [Relentless Vigor](/2020/11/13/relentless-vigor/), 4.
 [Undying Oath](/2020/11/13/undying-oath/)
 </details>